israel-maloney/lgtm/README.md

 ```

 # Configuration
-By default lgtm merges changes to from your branch into a branch named master.
+By default lgtm merges changes from your branch into a branch named master.
 This can be overridden on a repo basis via lgtm's config file `~/.lgtm/config.json`
 For example, let's say the we have a repo name rexrepo and pull requests are merged
 to a branch named development (rather than master).